LAB Jumpstart Frequently Asked Questions

 LAB Jumpstart 2022 begins on Tuesday, March 1, 2022, and ends on Thursday, August 12, 2021 (excluding NYC DOE Spring Recess Week, April 15 – April 22, 2022, and July 4, 2022).
 Students must be available to participate in the entire duration of the program in order to be admitted to LAB Jumpstart.

-How much lab time can I expect to put in per day/week?
+How much time can I expect to put in per day/week?

-Students are expected to attend all spring after-school sessions from 4:30pm to 7:00pm, which take place on Tuesdays and Thursdays, starting March 3, 2020 (excluding NYC DOE spring recess week, April 22 – 26, 2019).
-The spring after-school session is a total of 5 hours per week for the duration of the program.
-This is followed by participation in the summer full-time immersive research experience, taking place on campus Monday-Friday, beginning Monday, June 22, 2020, and concluding Thursday, August 6, 2020.
+Students are expected to attend all spring after-school sessions from 4:00pm to 6:00pm, which take place on Tuesdays and Thursdays, starting March 2, 2021 (excluding NYC DOE Spring Recess Week, March 29 – April 2, 2021).
+The spring after-school session is a total of 4 hours per week for the duration of the program.
+This is followed by participation in the summer full-time immersive research experience, taking place as part of the virtual SSRP Monday-Friday, beginning Monday, June 28, 2021, and concluding Thursday, August 12, 2021.